 Advanced Graduate Certificates

-Candidates who have already earned a graduate degree can enhance their professional competency, update their skills or obtain a greater depth of academic preparation by choosing to pursue Advanced Graduate Certificates in Accounting or Taxation.1 To earn an Advanced Graduate Certificate in Accounting or Taxation, candidates complete the subject area's required concentration course plus additional elective courses, for a total of 15 credits in Accounting or Taxation, respectively.2
+Candidates who have already earned a graduate degree can enhance their professional competency, update their skills, or obtain a greater depth of academic preparation by choosing to pursue an Advanced Graduate Certificate in Accounting or Taxation.1 To earn an Advanced Graduate Certificate in Accounting or Taxation, candidates complete the subject area's required concentration course plus additional elective courses, for a total of 15 credits in Accounting or Taxation, respectively.2

 Grades and academic average computation are identical to those of the MBA and MS programs.
 Certificates are awarded to candidates who complete their programs with at least a 3.00 overall grade point average.

 To be eligible to pursue an Advanced Graduate Certificate in either of these areas, students must have successfully completed the following courses at the undergraduate level: intermediate accounting (six credits), advanced accounting (three credits), cost accounting (three credits), auditing (three credits), and U.S. taxation (three credits).
 Additionally, to pursue the Advanced Graduate Certificate in Taxation, students also must have completed a graduate-level course in entity taxation (three credits).
 Deficiencies will be handled on a case-by-case basis.

 Because students pursing the Advanced Graduate Certificate in Taxation are required to complete a graduate-level course in entity taxation (three credits) as a program prerequisite, by the time they complete the Advanced Graduate Certificate, those students will have earned at least 18 credits in Taxation at the graduate level.